Central and Eastern European Artists in Interwar Metropolises

 Keynote

-10:00–11:00 Angela Lampe, Senior curator, Modern Art Collections, MNAMCentre Pompidou: A review of the exhibition “Germany/1920s/New Objectivity/August Sander”, Centre Pompidou, summer 2022: Sociological aspects of the interwar years
+10:00–11:00 Angela Lampe, Senior curator, Modern Art Collections, MNAM–Centre Pompidou: A review of the exhibition “Germany/1920s/New Objectivity/August Sander”, Centre Pompidou, summer 2022: Sociological aspects of the interwar years

 Session 1: Art and Revolution

-11.00–10.20 Harriet Atkinson, University of Brighton: ‘A beehive of creativity’?
+11.00–10.20 Harriet Atkinson, University of Brighton: “A beehive of creativity”?
 Interwar Collaborations Through the Artists International Association

-10.40–12.00 Salvatore Annadea, Fondazione Ambron, Firenze: “I like the English so much, as if they were my relatives”: Kokoschka's exile in London in 1938
+10.40–12.00 Salvatore Annadea, Fondazione Ambron, Florence: “I Like the English so Much, as if They Were My Relatives”: Kokoschka’s Exile in London in 1938

-12.00–12.20 Juliette Milbach, EHESS: Louis Lozowick’s stay in Berlin (1920)
+12.00–12.20 Juliette Milbach, EHESS, Paris: Louis Lozowick’s Stay in Berlin (1920)

 12.20–12.40 Discussion